A Thousand Miles: Critical reception

-The song was highly acclaimed by music critics.
+"A Thousand Miles" was highly acclaimed by music critics.
 Billboard magazine opined, "it's the song's classical-tied piano hook that endures with urgency throughout the song that lends it spectacular charm, along with the artist's vulnerable vocal style...
 A truly auspicious opening."
 Most other critics gave Be Not Nobody mixed reviews, but generally praised the song.
 AllMusic wrote: "as it moves from its solo orchestral-backed choruses, the result isn't overwhelming, it's sweet, multi-layered, and appealing".
-Sean Richardson of the Boston Phoenix made favourable comparisons between "A Thousand Miles" and Michelle Branch's debut single "Everywhere", saying, "it's a good-natured reverie, with none of the troubled soul searching that characterizes the work of Tori and Fiona.
+Sean Richardson of the Boston Phoenix made favorable comparisons between "A Thousand Miles" and Michelle Branch's debut single "Everywhere", saying, "it's a good-natured reverie, with none of the troubled soul searching that characterizes the work of Tori and Fiona.
 She occasionally evokes her piano-playing predecessors by raising her girlish voice to a howl, but she's better off being herself".
 Adrien Begrand of PopMatters magazine said the song was "catchy and hard to dislike", but characterized it as "the sort of girly-voiced, introspective pop that is made to please people who are looking for singer/songwriters who look and sound profound, but actually have nothing to say".

-"A Thousand Miles" continued to receive regular rotation on Adult Contemporary and Adult Top 40 radio stations two years after its original release, and Billboard magazine has named it "one of the most enduring songs of the millennium".
-Carlton has said that rappers such as Fabolous and Ja Rule "really like this song."

-In the film White Chicks (2004) a group of girls refer to the song as their "jam" when it's played on the radio.
-It's played again two more times in the film: when Terry Crews' character sings this song to Marlon Wayans' character, and when Terry Crews' character sings it to the Wilson twins.
-Terry Crews' character in the film sings along with it and shakes his head hard when he hears the orchestrated hook.
-The song is also prominently featured in the Season 3 finale titled "Flashback in the Day" of the television sitcom Workaholics.